 Your employer must indicate its willingness to give you sufficient time to complete our EMBA class schedule.
 In addition to time off, many candidates receive some form of financial support from their employers; however, this is not required.

-English is the language of the Katz Executive MBA programs, even in our locations abroad.
-Citizens of a country where English is not the official language must present an official score from the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing system).
+English is the language of the Katz Executive MBA programs.
+Citizens of a country where English is not the official language must present an official score from the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 However, individuals who earned a bachelor's or higher degree from a regionally accredited institution in an English-speaking country are exempt.

 Interviews are the final stage of our selection process.
 The interview helps us to assess your motivation for enrolling our Executive MBA in Healthcare program, the quality of your academic and professional experience, and your plans for future personal and career growth.

 Offer of Admissions